gautammalik-git/Rethinking-Sequences-With-Mamba/README.md

 ## 🧠 Final Thoughts

-Mamba challenges the dominance of attention-based architectures with an elegant and efficient alternative — one that doesn't just scale better, but **thinks differently**.
+Mamba challenges the dominance of attention-based architectures with an elegant and efficient alternative, one that doesn't just scale better, but **thinks differently**.

 From abstract sequence modeling to **real-world biological data like RNA**, Mamba shows its strength in tasks that demand both **long-range understanding** and **local, context-sensitive precision**.

-Whether you're a systems researcher, a bioinformatician, or someone fascinated by the intersection of AI and biology — Mamba is a model worth watching, experimenting with, and most importantly, understanding.
+Whether you're a systems researcher, a bioinformatician, or someone fascinated by the intersection of AI and biology, Mamba is a model worth watching, experimenting with, and most importantly, understanding.

+🔧 For those interested in experimenting with Mamba, this [repository](https://github.com/alxndrTL/mamba.py.git) by Alexandre Torres–Leguet offers an easy-to-follow PyTorch implementation.
+Definitely worth a look!

 ---